Scientific Name

 Description

-Echeveria 'Purple Pearl' is a tissue culture release of Echeveria 'Perle von Nürnberg'.
-It has the classic shape and size of E. 'Perle von Nürnberg' but a deeper purple tone.
+Echeveria 'Purple Pearl' has the classic shape and size of Echeveria 'Perle von Nürnberg' but a deeper purple tone.
 The more sun, the more color you get.
-The attractive rosettes grow up to 8 inches (20 cm) in diameter.
-Leaves are fleshy, slightly rounded, and pointed.
-Flowers are coral pink and appear on up to 1 feet (30 cm) tall spikes in summer.
+The attractive rosettes can grow up to 8 inches (20 cm) in diameter.
+The leaves are fleshy, slightly rounded, and pointed.

 Hardiness